nan-li/image-repository-api/README.md

 ## <a name="details"/>Routes Details
 Instructions below on how to make requests to the listed routes from the command line using `curl`.<br/>
 ### <a name="register"/>`/users/register`
+Register a new user account by providing the desired username and password in JSON format.

 **Making a request:**